Guide (WIP)

 skeletonClassName?: string;

-We use @tanstack/react-query and its useInfiniteQuery method to fetch the data.
+We use @tanstack/react-query and useInfiniteQuery for data fetching.

 export async function GET(req: Request) {